aleferrariuy/devicetype-library-for-netbox/README.md

 # Devicetype library for netbox
-### Different types of devices that can be imported from NetBox.
+### Different types of device types definitions that can be imported from NetBox.
 ---

 Each device is declared in a YAML file.